joanvallve/yaml-schema-cpp/README.md

     _base: BedroomClass
     _doc: "A sequence of bedrooms"
   corridor:
+    has_corridor:
+      _mandatory: true
+      _type: bool
+      _doc: "If the house has corridor or not"
+    corridor_description:
-    _mandatory: false
+      _mandatory: $has_corridor
       _type: string
-    _doc: "A string describing the corridor"
+      _doc: "Description of the corridor"
 ```

 In this example, an input yaml file is specified.
 In the schema file, an input field can be specified or not (ex: "house", "kitchen", "stove" and "dinning_room" are not specified).
 There are some reserved fields to specify the input field, presented below.